python-cffi/cffi/doc/source/using.rst

         assert ffi.typeof(ptr) is ffi.typeof("foo_t*")
         ...

+Note also that the mapping from strings like ``"foo_t*"`` to the ``<ctype>`` objects is stored in some internal dictionary.
+This guarantees that there is only one ``<ctype 'foo_t *'>`` object, so you can use the ``is`` operator to compare it.
+The downside is that the dictionary entries are immortal for now.
+In the future, we may add transparent reclamation of old, unused entries.
+In the meantime, note that using strings like ``"int[%d]" % length`` to name a type will create many immortal cached entries if called with many different lengths.

 **ffi.CData, ffi.CType**: the Python type of the objects referred to as ``<cdata>`` and ``<ctype>`` in the rest of this document.
 Note that some cdata objects may be actually of a subclass of